 These are the principles that guide us when we respond to legal requests:

-When a third party demands identifiable non-public information (such as personal or financial information about a Merchant or Customer), we will not share this information unless we are legally required to do so, and we will minimize the amount of information that we disclose to satisfy the legally enforceable demand.
-We will refuse to disclose non-public information if the legal request or court order is directed to the wrong Shopify entity or address or is issued by a body that lacks jurisdiction over the Shopify entity that has custody and control over responsive information.
-If we object to a demand, we will explain the problem and our view on how the issue could be resolved to the requestor.
+When a third party demands identifiable non-public information (such as personal or financial information about a Merchant), we will not share this information absent an enforceable legal request, and we will take appropriate steps to minimize the amount of information that we disclose to satisfy the legally enforceable request.
+We will generally refuse to disclose non-public information if the legal request or court order is directed to the wrong Shopify entity or address or is issued by a body that lacks jurisdiction over the Shopify entity that has custody and control over responsive information.
+If we object to a request, we will explain the problem and our view on how the issue could be resolved (if at all) to the requestor.

 We will notify affected individuals and entities before we produce information about them, unless we are legally prohibited from doing so.

 When a third party requests information about a Merchant’s Customers, we will first instruct the requestor to obtain that information directly from the Merchant, who is the controller of that data.
-We will not provide information about that Merchant’s Customers unless the requestor convinces us that they cannot obtain the data directly from the Merchant.
+We will not provide information about that Merchant’s Customers unless:

 How to Submit a Legal Request